ethereum/populus/docs/dev_cycle.part-08.rst

 Mainnet with Infura.io
 ''''''''''''''''''''''

 As an endpoint we will use ``infura.io``.
-It's a publicly avaialble blockchain node, by Consensys, which is great for read-only queries.
+It's a publicly available blockchain node, by Consensys, which is great for read-only queries.

 Infura is a remote node, so you will use the ``HTTPProvider``.